 If you notice small balding patches in the corners and at the edges of your carpets, the chances are that you have an infestation of carpet moths.
 This is a problem that needs immediate attention because it will continue to get worse.
 A mated female carpet moth can lay around 200 eggs in her short adult life and an infestation can very quickly get out of hand.
 Carpet moths are stubborn when it comes to leaving your home!

 Use a thorough treatment routine to ensure the carpet moths are thoroughly eradicated.
-See our guide to Getting Rid of Carpet Moths for more detail or explore our range of Treatments, including easy to use, comprehensive kits formulated in conjunction with our customers and suppliers for rapid and comprehensive action.
+See our guide to Getting Rid of Carpet Moths for more detail or explore our range of Treatments, including easy to use, comprehensive Carpet Moth Killer Kits formulated in conjunction with our customers and suppliers for rapid and comprehensive action.